By LIZ F. KAY/ecoRI News contributor

 My husband and I decided to try cloth diapers for our daughter for several reasons.
 We were concerned about sending human waste to a landfill.
 We both have sensitive skin and worried she might react to the chemicals in disposables.
 Disposables are also expensive, and so are cloth diapers, but the latter usually pay for themselves over time.

 More and more families are giving cloth a try.
-At Bellani Maternity in Warwick, manager Rachel Hallene teaches cloth diapering workshops to about 10 couples every other month, turning many into evangelists who spread the word to others.
+At Bellani Maternity in Warwick, R.I. manager Rachel Hallene teaches cloth diapering workshops to about 10 couples every other month, turning many into evangelists who spread the word to others.

 “Each of those people are then saying, ‘I’m doing this.
 You can do this, too,’” Hallene said.
 “It seems like once you start doing it, you start talking to other people about it.
 It’s not just the crunchy moms who are cloth diapering.
 We have people from every walk of life who are coming in for different reasons.”